Websoft9/docker-library/README.md

 3. Contributing to the Library codebase
    Please follow our [build instructions](./docs/developer.md) and [contribution guidelines](CONTRBUTING.md) when making a contribution.T

 > We will certainly encounter difficult problems in our work, but it may be very simple for you.
-Websoft9 submit some issue with "¥50 - ¥1000", hope you can close it and obtain the reward
+Websoft9 submit some issue with "¥50 - ¥1000", hope you can close it and obtain the reward.

 ## Documentation